This Step: Get a Drivers License

 *You must provide a properly registered vehicle in which to take the road test.
 If it's been registered in DE, you must also show proof of liability insurance.
 Then an examiner will conduct a safety inspection before starting the road test.

 Up until test day, you still have to stick to the permit restrictions.
 Therefore, have a licensed driver accompany you to the road test.
 This person must be 21 years old or older and should hang out until you finish the road test, just in case you don't pass.

 B) Get Your Delaware Driver's License

 Graduate from Level One Learner' Permit to Regular License

-Your learner’s permit automatically converts to a Class D license once you complete a full 12 months of valid driving authority.
+Your learner's permit automatically converts to a Class D license once you complete a full 12 months of valid driving authority.
 Any time that your permit was suspended, revoked, canceled, denied, or surrendered does not count.
-That time will be added to the end of the original 12-month period.
+That time will be added to the end of the original period of 12 months.

 Graduate from Temporary Permit to Regular Driver's License